 - Copy To Selected

-- Lets you define a keyword or mouse shortcut and associates it with the control.
+Lets you define a keyboard or mouse shortcut for an operation.
 To define the shortcut you must first move the mouse cursor over the button that pops up, and when „Press a key“ appears you must press and/or click the desired shortcut.
+Press ESC to cancel.